Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations: Evaluation

 \section{Evaluation}

-In this section, we present results from our evaluation of LUX explainer.
+In this section, we present results from our evaluation of the LUX explainer.
 We used synthetic datasets in cases where we investigated impact of the size of the dataset, and number of features on the explainability method.
 In other cases, we used real, publicly available data.

-Our evaluation approach aimed to investigate the performance of LUX with respect to the previously defined four requirements R1-R4.
-We compared our method with the most popular rule-based explainers, discussed previously: LORE, EXPLAN and Anchor.
+Our evaluation approach was aimed at investigating the performance of LUX with respect to the previously defined four requirements R1-R4.
+We compared our method with the most popular rule-based explainers discussed previously: LORE, EXPLAN and Anchor.

 Our main goal was to show that we can achieve simpler, more consistent rules and counterfactuals without affecting the fidelity of the explainer.
-In comparing explainers, we used 13 real dataset and several different sets of synthetic datasets, depending on the evaluation task.
-See Table~\ref{tab:realds} for details on each of the real dataset.
+In comparing the explainers, we used 57 real dataset and several different synthetic datasets, depending on the evaluation task.
+See Table~\ref{tab:realds} for details of each of the real dataset and Table~\ref{tab:synthds} for characteristics of the synthetic datasets.

 First, we collected results from all the explainers performed on the same datasets for the same instance.
 Then, we performed a Friedman test followed by a Nemenyi pairwise post-hot test for multiple comparisons of mean rank sums.
-This allowed us to observe how the algorithms differ, and between which algorithms the difference is statistically significant.
+This allowed us to observe how the algorithms differ, and use this unified measure co aggregated all of the metrics into one comprehensive summary.
 We excluded Anchor from comparisons that involved evaluation of features that this particular explainer does not offer (e.g. counterfactuals).
-The results of the evaluation are presented below.
+The results of the evaluation are discussed below, while detailed results were presented in Appendix~\ref{sec:appB}.